devsamuca/devsamuca/README.md

 <h2 align="center">Hi, my name is Samuel Souza 👋</h2>

 <div align="left">
-My name is Samuel, I'm 19 years old, I currently work as a network analyst and I'm studying Software Engineering at Philadelphia University.
+I'm 19 years old, I currently work as a network analyst and I'm studying Software Engineering at Philadelphia University.
 I'm also an MMA fighter and a gamer in my spare time.
 </div>